stephengold/Maud/README.md

 model move, rather like it would in a game.

 When the mouse cursor is in a scene view, you can use the "A" and "D" keys to rotate the model left and right.
-(They don't alter the model itself, only its orientation in the view.)
+(These keys don't alter the model itself, only its orientation in the view.)
 You can also press:

  + "B" to select the bone closest to the mouse pointer
  + "E" to deselect the selected bone
+ + "Q" to open the "View -> Scene options" menu
  + "V" to select the mesh vertex closest to the mouse pointer
  + "W" to deselect the selected mesh vertex